Lama (genus): Characteristics

 Ears are rather long and pointed.
 No dorsal hump is present.
 Feet are narrow, the toes being more separated than in the camels, each having a distinct plantar pad.
-The tail is short, and the fur is long and woolly.
+The tail is short, and the fur is long and ruffled looking like that of a sheep.

 The llama and alpaca are only known in the domestic state, and are variable in size and color, being often white, black, or piebald.
-The wild guanaco and vicuña are of a nearly uniform light-brown colour, passing into white below.
+The wild guanaco and vicuña are of a nearly uniform light-brown color, passing into white below.
 The vicuña and guanaco share an obvious family resemblance and may be difficult to tell apart at a distance.
 The vicuña is smaller and slenderer in its proportions, and has a shorter head than the guanaco.

 The guanaco has an extensive geographical range, from the high lands of the Andean region of Ecuador and Peru to the open plains of Patagonia, and even the wooded islands of Tierra del Fuego.
 It constituted the principal food of the Patagonian Indians, and they use its skin for the material from which their long robes are made.
 It is about the size of a European red deer, and is an elegant animal with a long, slender, gracefully curved neck and slim legs.
 The vicuña ranges throughout the Western Andes.